Frequently Asked Questions

 What form of payment do you accept if I pay for the property in full?

-The Down-Payment can be via wire transfer, ACH or personal check.
+The Down-Payment can be via wire transfer, ACH or in some cases credit card.

 Looking at a plat map and/or the short legal description, how do I find out where this parcel is in relation to other parts of the County, State, or Country?